leetcode-python-java/leetcode-python-java/README.md

               break if handle_check
             else
               if io = sock.accept_nonblock
-                # You can simply think a Puma::Client instance as a request.
+                # You can simply look upon a Puma::Client instance as a request.
                 client = Client.new(io, @binder.env(sock))

                 # ...